enialm/twothumbs/README.md

 - no SDKs, and
 - no distractions.

 It provides an API to post feedback to, AI-powered digests (delivered to Slack), and not much more, by design.
+Two Thumbs was originally a commercial product.
+The entire codebase is now open source.

 ## API Call Example